und-dream-lab/rawkee/README.md

 ## Required Python Packages in addition to standard Maya Python API 1.0/2.0 packages (mayapy).
 Some of the packages listed may require a pip install regarless of what the list below explicitly states.
 - x3d           (pip install required)
+- pillow        (pip install required)
+- ffmpeg-python (pip install required)
-- nodejs-bin (pip install required) -- Likely to be removed at some point in the future.
+- nodejs-bin    (pip install required) -- Required by Sunrize Editor, Will be optional.
 - screeninfo    (pip isntall required)
 - subprocess - may be removed in the future
 - signal     - may be removed in the future
 - typing